 UIW students learn in a Buddhist temple.

 Buddhism is a philosophy which developed in Asia.
 Both followers called Buddhists, people of other faiths and of no faith are enriched by its ideas and practices.
-Learn more http://www.buddhismforbeginners.com/ and read of their holidays https://www.thoughtco.com/buddhist-holidays-449918
+Learn more http://www.buddhismforbeginners.com/ and read about their holidays at https://www.thoughtco.com/buddhist-holidays-449918

 UIW students in front of the Hindu temple in Helotes, TX